 Plus, having a routine for anything (including a reward afterward!) is a great way to stay motivated.

-Be content with B- work, my friend.
+Be content with B- work.
 Perfectionism doesn’t help you.
 It just keeps you from putting yourself out there.
-Once you free yourself from the need for perfection, you are so much freer to create and produce results for yourself.
+Once you release the need for perfection, you are so much freer to create and produce results for yourself.

 I’ve got a way for you to make this fun.